ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_5-RVALUE_REFERENCES/item_30-perfect_forwarding_failure_cases/synopsis.md

   the result is that neither 0 nor NULL can be perfect-forwarded as a null pointer.
 The fix is easy, however: pass "nullptr" instead of 0 or NULL;
-- declaration-only integral static const data members.
+- declaration-only integral static const data members;
-- overloaded function names and template names.
+- overloaded function names and template names;
 - bitfilds.